-Senate Intelligence Committee staff investigating Russian meddling in the 2016 election and potential collusion with the Trump campaign plan to interview Jared Kushner in late June or early July, sources familiar with the investigation tells ABC News.
+Senate Intelligence Committee staffers investigating Russian meddling in the 2016 election and possible collusion by the Trump campaign plan to interview Jared Kushner in late June or early July, sources familiar with the investigation tells ABC News.

 The interview with President Trump's son-in-law and senior adviser, which is expected to take place in a closed setting, would mark a new phase in the investigation now turning to personal testimony.